 This is a Vision Board that I put together in preparation for my visit to Vermont Vintage Market Days, a large flea market of vendors selling their vintage wares.

 How does a Vision Board work?
 Well for me, it starts with Pinterest.
 I collect home inspiring ideas almost daily.
 I have over 100 boards that include all things Vintage, Home Decor, Gardening, DIY ideas, etc… It’s a growing collection of all things home decor that inspires me every day.
 Here’s a sneak peek.

 This post may contain affiliate links which won’t change your price but will share some commission.”

 In preparing for a day at the flea market, I review all my favorite inspo ideas that I have found over on Pinterest and collect those photos to create my Vision Board.

 I use an app called Canva.
 It’s super easy to use and is literally “drag and drop” technology.
 I screenshot each pin that I am focused on and upload them into Canva to create my Vision Board.
 You may click here for beginner Canva tutorials.

 The hardest part is limiting what I choose…

 From there I download it into my phone (another super easy process) or you could print it out, etc… Whatever works for you.
 Then I have it with me when I am shopping thru the sea of treasures.
-It works like a charm:) It keeps me both focused on what I want and detours me away from things that I just don’t need.
+It works like a charm:) It keeps me focused on what I want and detours me away from things that I just don’t need.

-So go ahead and take a look at my Vision Board ideas and I’ll share with you a few of my finds and how I decorated with them in my home.
+So go ahead and take a look at my Vision Board ideas and I’ll share with you a few of my finds and how I decorated them in my home.